 Results from the continent

 Voters from the 28 member states remain committed to the European Union and its goals, but in a reflection of hardening political attitudes around the world, Eurosceptic and Green parties are set to influence political discourse more strongly, with the two groupings posting substantial gains in the 2019 European election.
-Overall, the center-right European People’s Party (EPP, 182 seats) and the center-left Progressive Alliance of Socialists and Democrats (S&D, 147 seats) together – together, referred to as the Grand Coalition – are likely to have the most seats.
+Overall, the center-right European People’s Party (EPP, 182 seats) and the center-left Progressive Alliance of Socialists and Democrats (S&D, 147 seats) together – together, the Grand Coalition – are likely to have the most seats.
 However, they will not have a majority on their own in the 751-member legislative body.

 The new parliament also includes the Alliance of Liberals and Democrats for Europe (ALDE), who return with 109 seats; further to the left, the Greens/European Free Alliance took 69 seats.
 The eurosceptics have 112 seats together; that includes the populist Europe of Freedom and Direct Democracy (EFDD, 54 seats) and the far-right Europe of Nations and Freedom (ENF, 58 seats).
 Eurosceptics now control a quarter of all seats, emerging triumphant in Italy, France, Poland, and the United Kingdom.
 However, similar gains from the liberals and greens limit their influence in Brussels.
 Other Brexit-style breakaways certainly appear unlikely for now.